Dictionary » Adjective Words » Mundane – Meaning, Definition, Synonyms and Antonyms

 2. Is “mundane” always a negative word?

-Not always, but it often has a slightly negative tone when describing something as uninteresting or repetitive.
+Not always, but it often carries a slightly negative or dismissive tone when describing something that feels repetitive or not very interesting.
+If you mean “ordinary” in a neutral way, ordinary may fit better.

 3. Can “mundane” describe people?